Gaylussacia dumosa aka Dwarf Huckleberry

 Dwarf Huckleberry, Bush Huckleberry, Gopherberry

-How to care for Dwarf Huckleberry
+How difficult is it to take care of Dwarf Huckleberry

 Even if you don't have a green thumb, you can successfully care for Dwarf Huckleberry due to its easy-going nature.